Orlando Central Florida Convention and Hospitality Update and 2022

 Orlando hotel revenue is still down 14% https://www.costar.com/article/2142550603/hotels-in-major-us-markets-unlikely-to-get-convention-boost-in-late-2021 but still far better than Chicago (32%), New York (48%), and San Francisco (63%).

-CAP rates for urban markets and those with convention heavy travel will remain a trouble segment.
-In Orlando where it’s both leisure and professional travel, our hospitality market is not as starkly bifurcated like other markets especially those areas with health precautions which may dissuade some visitations. https://thinkrealty.com/hotel-outlook-remains-bifurcated-in-2022/
+CAP rates for urban markets and those with convention-heavy travel will remain a troubling segment.
+In Orlando where it’s both leisure and professional travel, our hospitality market is not as starkly bifurcated as other markets especially those areas with health precautions which may dissuade some visitations. https://thinkrealty.com/hotel-outlook-remains-bifurcated-in-2022/

 All in all, the industry is bouncing back faster than we can imagine positively impacting the commercial real estate hospitality market; however, the need for innovation and technology persists to smooth out disruptions.